This article explains the Deputy Integration and how to set it up in your account.

-You can now also invite your colleagues to join the platform if you need some help to build or reviewing content.
+You can now also invite your colleagues to join the platform as admins to help manage the account or to build and review content.
 Please see this article on the different roles we have available on EdApp.

 Step 9: Enrol your learners (if you haven't done so already)

-You will be directed back to the integrations page where you can turn the sync of learners on (if you haven't done so already), this will send out an email to all your learners with the information they need to get onto EdApp.
-Turning this on means that every time someone new is added to Deputy, they will also be added to EdApp
+You will be directed back to the integrations page where you can turn the sync of learners on, this will send out an email to all your learners with the information they need to get onto EdApp.
+Turning this on means that every time someone new is added to Deputy, they will also be added to EdApp.

 What happens in Deputy?